 The Company received a demand letter (the "Demand Letter") from Dr. Joe Glickman, Jr. an Associate of the Company, alleging that the Company had, among other things, breached various contracts, agreements and promises, and stating an intention to pursue these claims in the United States District Court for Montana.
 In March 1998, the Company commenced an arbitration proceeding against Dr. Glickman individually and as trustee of Dr. Joe Glickman, Jr. Phyto Trust d/b/a/ Alotek (collectively, "Alotek"), for the recovery of certain funds and the cancellation of Associate positions claimed by Alotek.
 Based upon Alotek's refusal to arbitrate and the Demand Letter, the Company sought and obtained a temporary restraining order in Texas state district court restraining Alotek from filing an action against the Company in any other court or forum pending the court's ruling on whether Alotek's claims were subject to commercial arbitration in Dallas, Texas.
-Thereafter, Alotek removed the state court action to Federal District Court in Dallas, Texas, and concurrently commenced a suit in Federal District Court in Montana claiming, among other relief, actual damages of approximately \$29.1 million, as well as statutory damages and exemplary damages and attorney's fees.
-The Company contends that the actions of Alotek in instituting the Montana action were in violation of the order of the state district court in Texas, and denies the allegations contained in the Montana case.
-In May 1998, Alotek filed an amended complaint in Montana naming Charles E. Fioretti, William C. Fioretti and Samuel L. Caster individually as defendants in addition to the Company.
-Alotek's amended complaint alleges breach of contract, deceptive trade practices, business disparagement, defamation, breach of fiduciary duty, interference with contract and conversion and seeks lost revenue damages of approximately \$68 million, additional actual damages of at least approximately \$28 million, plus attorneys' fees and statutory and exemplary damages in the approximate amount of three times actual damages awarded, a declaratory judgment, accounting, appointment of a receiver and an order setting aside alleged fraudulent conveyances.
+Thereafter, Alotek removed the state court action to Federal District Court in Dallas, Texas ("Dallas Court"), and concurrently commenced a suit in Federal District Court in Montana ("Montana Court").
 In May 1998, the Company also received a demand letter from Alotek threatening to institute a "class action" on behalf of all of the Company's Associates in federal court against the Company for alleged fraud and misrepresentation.
-The litigation is in its earliest stages and discovery has not yet begun.
-The Company believes that Alotek's claims are without merit and that the defendants have valid defenses to all allegations raised by Alotek.
+In September 1998, the Dallas Court entered an order referring the case to arbitration, and thereafter administratively closed the case.
+The order of the Dallas Court was appealed by Glickman to the Fifth Circuit Court of Appeals in October 1998.
+In October 1998, the Montana Court dismissed the case of Glickman in its entirety.
+The arbitration is in its earliest stages and discovery has not yet begun.
+The Company believes that Alotek's claims are without merit and has sought declaratory relief to that effect.
+The Company further believes that it has valid defenses to all allegations raised by Alotek.
 Nevertheless, an adverse resolution of this matter would have a material adverse effect on the Company's business, results of operations and financial condition.